Jin's net worth: Know everything about the BTS member's assets, earnings and more

 Jin is surely an automobile enthusiast, with multiple reports suggesting he owns two stunning sports cars.
 These include the Porsche Panamera GTS and Lamborghini Aventador S. He also has a gorgeous Mini Countryman in his garage.

 Porsche Panamera GTS: One of the best-performing Porsche models, the Panamera GTS is sleek, fast and offers a great driving experience.
-The car, which Jin was spotted driving back in 2017, reportedly came at a price tag of USD 190,000.
+The car, which Jin was spotted driving back in 2017, reportedly came at a price tag of USD 190,000 (INR 1.5 crore approx.).

 Lamborghini Aventador S Roadster: The beast-like Aventador is sure to give you all those adrenaline-boosting thrills.
-With its luxe interiors and aggressive yet fine exteriors, the shark-like model costs around USD 460,000.
+With its luxe interiors and aggressive yet fine exteriors, the shark-like model costs around USD 460,000 (INR 3.7 crore approx.).

 Mini Countryman: The four-door crossover is another interesting automobile Jin owns.
 The urban crossover isn’t just high on style, but equally practical and fun to drive.
 At 4.3m long, the ‘mini’ Countryman isn’t all that small and boasts great space.
-It’s priced at around USD 30,000.
+It’s priced at around USD 30,000 (INR 24.6 lakh approx.).

 Jin’s plush property in Seoul